data512uwmsds/data512_project/README.md

 - `part_1_aqi.ipynb`: code for querying and analyzing AQI data for the city.
 - `part_1_visual.ipynb`:  code for generating visualizations of the fire and AQI data.
 - `part_2`: code for transforming IHME data and building regression between smoke, fire, AQI data and IHME data.

+## Final Report
+The final report consolidates the findings from the analysis of wildland fires, air quality, and health impacts in West Valley City, UT.
+It includes detailed descriptions of the data sources, methodologies, and results.
+The report is stored as `data/output/Project Report.pdf`.